alejandroarmas/alejandroarmas.github.io/_posts/2020-03-07-SubmittingHW_ECS36B.md

 Following instruction from [CSIF documentation](http://csifdocs.cs.ucdavis.edu/about-us/csif-general-faq#TOC-How-can-I-remotely-login-to-the-CSIF-computers-from-home-), and my command line again, since SSH, or Secure Shell is the protocol that CSIF uses for people who wish to log in remotely.

 Out of the [list of computers](http://iceman.cs.ucdavis.edu/nagios3/cgi-bin/status.cgi?hostgroup=all) to choose from, I arbitrarily picked pc23 since it is a prime number.
+It really does not matter which one you select.

 If you remember from the JSON object from earlier, my uID is "Stayin".
 The command you use to connect to a single computer from the CSIF network is: